erpankajk4/Blog-MERN/README.md

   ```
 5. Set up environment variables:

-Create a .env file in the backend and frontend directories.
+Create a .env file in the backend and frontend directories.<br>
-**Note:** Here, I provided my .env file intentionally for reference
+**Note:** Here, I provided my .env file intentionally for reference <br>
 6. Run the development server:
 ```
 # In the backend directory